TeKrop/overfast-api/README.md

 - Copy the `overfast-crontab` file from the repo (`scripts` folder) into the folder

 ### Final step
-Once you set the right values in your dotenv and created the app volume folder, you can finally use the docker compose command to build everything and run the app
+After configuring your dotenv and creating the app volume folder, simply use the Docker Compose command to build and run the app seamlessly.
 ```
 docker compose up -d
 ```